-Sarfartoq Mineral Claim (License number 2010/40 and 2020/32), Greenland
+Sarfartog Mineral Claim (License number 2010/40 and 2020/32), Greenland

-Hudson has a 100% interest in a Niobium-Tantalum Project and a Rare Earth Element (REE) Project through the Sarfartoq Exploration License in southwest Greenland.
+Hudson has a 100% interest in the Nukittooq Nb-Ta Project and the Sarfartoq REE Project located in the Sarfartoq Exploration License in southwest Greenland.
 The Sarfartoq 2010/40 license was in its 25th year and work commitments in excess of \$5 million would have been required in the 2020 calendar year.
 Consequently, Hudson elected to relinquish the license in December 2019 and reapplied for a new exploration license on Sarfartoq which was granted to Hudson in the last quarter of 2020.
 The granting of the new Sarfartoq 2020/32 license has reset the minimum work commitment expenditures to approximately \$60,000 per annum.
 Due to COVID-19, the Government of Greenland has waived all work commitments for the calendar years 2020 and 2021 and extended the expiry of this license to December 31, 2025.

-The Sarfartoq exploration license host the Sarfartoq Carbonatite Complex (SCC) which is one of the larger carbonatite complexes in the world with approximate dimensions of 13 km by 8 km.
+The Sarfartoq exploration license host the Sarfartoq Carbonatite Complex ("SCC") which is one of the larger carbonatite complexes in the world with approximate dimensions of 13 km by 8 km.
 It is located near tidewater, adjacent to very good potential hydroelectric power sites, and is approximately 60 km from the White Mountain mine.
 The SCC hosts a very high-grade niobium-tantalum exploration project and a high-grade light rare earth element deposit.